-Dr. Renard is also a member of the expert pool of the EU's Radicalisation Awareness Network (RAN), an Associate Researcher at the UNESCO-PREV Chair at the University of Sherbrooke, and sits on a number of scientific committees.
+Renard is also a Senior Associate Fellow at the Egmont Institute, member of the expert pool of the EU's Radicalisation Awareness Network (RAN), An Associate Researcher at the UNESCO-PREV Chair at the University of Sherbrooke, and sits on a number of scientific committees.
 He obtained his PhD from Ghent University in 2021.
 His dissertation was awarded the ‘Best Doctoral Dissertation on Terrorism and Counter-Terrorism’ by the Terrorism Research Initiative (TRI).
 He also holds a MA in International Affairs from the George Washington University (GWU) and a MA in Journalism from the Université Catholique de Louvain (UCL).
 Previously, Dr. Renard worked at the Egmont Institute, at the Center on Global Counterterrorism Cooperation (as the head of the Brussels office) and with the Jamestown Foundation.
 He was also Adjunct Professor at the Brussels School of Governance, at the Free University Brussels (2015-21).

 All his publications are available at: www.thomasrenard.eu